bitcointxoko/guides/en/lnurlp.md

 ### Next steps

 #### Nostr zaps
 You can add your Bitcoin Txoko Lightning Address to your nostr profile and use it to receive zaps.
-On most clients this is done by going to `Profile` > `Edit` > `Lightning Address` and changing the Lightning Address.
+Usually this is done by going to `Profile` > `Edit` > `Lightning Address` and changing the Lightning Address.
 #### LNDhub
 You can import your LNbits wallet as a LNDhub onto your phone using an app like [Zeus](https://zeusln.app/) or [BlueWallet](https://bluewallet.io/), instead of visiting the wallet link every time you want to check your balance or make a payment.
-Check out our [guide] on how to do this.
+Check out nostr:naddr1qvzqqqr4gupzqkvlvlma7a55ccp6d5rrdc27h3ssmdmael286mjaq5uxmqslk04fqqxnzd3exuerqdfkxccnyv3cs0uvul on how to do this.
 #### QR code
 You can also share or print your LNURLp QR code so people can easily scan it with their phones.
 Very useful if you're onboarding your favourite local merchant so that they can receive Lightning tips!